xy2/cozystack-website/content/en/docs/getting-started/first-deployment.md

 ### Bootstrap Talos cluster

-Bootstrap your Talos Linux cluster using one of the following tools:

-- [**talos-bootstrap**](/docs/operations/talos/configuration/talos-bootstrap/), for a quick walkthrough.
-- [**Talm**](/docs/operations/talos/configuration/talm/), offering declarative cluster management.
+Bootstrap your Talos Linux cluster according to Cozystack requirements.
+We recommend to use [Talm]({{% ref "/docs/operations/talos/configuration/talm/" %}}) tool that offers declarative cluster management.
+Use the `cozystack` template as a starting point to create your own configuration templates

 ### Other Kubernetes distributions